Virgil Lo Schiavo: Career

 Lo Schiavo taught at both the Dattilo-Rubbo Art School in Sydney and at East Sydney Technical College.
 He had a studio on Wylde Street in Potts Point.
 In 1937 he opened an art school at 122 Harrington Street.

 Lo Schiavo was mainly known as a muralist, executing works in Australia, India, and Italy.

 In 1933 during his education in Rome, he completed a mural of the Apotheosis of St Laurence in the Chiesa di San Lorenzo Martire in his native Malfa.
 During World War II, he contracted rheumatic fever in India and was left with little energy to complete his murals.

 In 1939 he departed for then Bombay, where he painted 27 murals in (then) the New Ritz Hotel.
 His work Sleeping Bombay Coolies was a finalist for the Sulman Prize in 1944.

 Lo Schiavo produced a number of sacred murals in Australia.
 He executed murals for the Cathedral of St Stephen in Brisbane, commissioned by Archbishop James Duhig during World War II but now painted out, as well as a canvas The Martyrdom of St Stephen, 'the biggest of its kind ever undertaken in Australia’, according to the archbishop.
 He also executed a 1938 mural in Christ Church St Laurence in Sydney.

 He also took on commercial clients.
 He installed an allegorical mural in the Collins Street offices of the Commonwealth Bank in Melbourne.
 He executed two murals in Newcastle; including one in the Commonwealth Bank.
 The mural inside the former Rural Bank building, depicting Newcastle in about 1824, is unaccounted for after renovations to the building in 1984.

 Lo Schiavo contributed several major murals at the University of Sydney and its colleges.
 He designed the mosaics for the chapel in Freehill Memorial Tower at St John's College.
-In the University, Lo Schiavo is most famous for his three murals in the Holme Building at the University of Sydney Union: in the upper galleries of the building, the Sulman-Prize-winning mural Tribute to Shakespeare (1945)., and the Sulman-Prize finalist mural Characters from Dickens (1951).
+In the university, Lo Schiavo is most famous for his three murals in the Holme Building at the University of Sydney Union: in the upper galleries of the building, the Sulman-Prize-winning mural Tribute to Shakespeare (1945)., and the Sulman-Prize finalist mural Characters from Dickens (1951).

 In the main hall of the Refectory is his monumental Mankind (1970).
 The artist told the Sydney Morning Herald, "the student [at the centre of the mural] is holding a book, but whether it is Karl Marx or the Bible, I am not saying."
 He painted this final mural free of charge, with the Union only bearing costs for scaffolding.

-Not long after completing Mankind, Lo Schiavo returned to Rome, where he passed away aged 61 in September 1971.
+Not long after completing Mankind, Lo Schiavo returned to Rome, where he died aged 61 in September 1971.